ayudhhande/guide-articles/articles/Machine-Learning/Random-Forest/index.md

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->

+Random forests or random decision forests are an ensemble learning method for classification, regression and other tasks, that operate by constructing a multitude of decision trees at training time and outputting the class that is the mode of the classes (classification) or mean prediction (regression) of the individual trees.
+Random decision forests correct for decision trees' habit of overfitting to their training set.